Skip Ribbon Commands

 Ministers are senior parliamentary members of the Government.

-Each Minister has one or more government departments or agencies which they are in charge of and responsible to the Parliament for.
-They also have a number of laws which they and their departments administer.
+Ministers generally have one or more government departments or agencies which they are in charge of and responsible to the Parliament for.
+They may also have a number of laws which they and their departments administer.
 The decisions made by Ministers, either individually or together as the Executive Government, shape the Government's overall direction and policies.
 Under their direction the various agencies and departments carry out the administration of government in the State.

 Ministers who are Members of the Legislative Assembly also represent electorates and have local electorate responsibilities.
-The majority of Ministers are in the Legislative Assembly.
+The majority of Ministers are Members of the Legislative Assembly.

 Parliamentary Secretaries